 HIV Vaccines 2023

 Human Immunodeficiency Virus (HIV) vaccine development has accelerated in 2023, with candidates utilizing innovative technologies such as mRNA.
 According to the U.S. National Institutes of Health (NIH), HIV vaccine candidates can not cause an HIV infection.
 And the NIH published an article: Progress toward an HIV vaccine.
 The development of a preventive vaccine against HIV represents the best solution for controlling and eradicating the HIV pandemic, says the Vaccine Research Institute.

-As of January 18, 2023, the U.S. Food and Drug Administration (FDA), Brazil, Japan's National Institute of Infectious Diseases, the European Medicines Agency (EMA), and the United Kingdom had not approved an HIV prevention vaccine.
+As of December 2023, the U.S. Food and Drug Administration (FDA), Brazil, Japan's National Institute of Infectious Diseases, the European Medicines Agency (EMA), and the United Kingdom had not approved an HIV prevention vaccine.

 HIV Vaccine Candidates 2023

-AELIX Therapeutics S.L. - The therapeutic HIV vaccine, HIVACAT T-cell immunogen (HT,I) is a novel human immunodeficiency virus (HIV) vaccine immunogen, leads to a prolonged period without Antiretroviral Treatment (ART) and supports the use of HTI vaccine for combination cure strategies for HIV.
-Positive results from the phase 1 clinical study AELIX-002 published in the journal Nature Medicine.
+AELIX Therapeutics S.L. - The therapeutic HIV vaccine, HIVACAT T-cell immunogen, is a novel human immunodeficiency virus (HIV) vaccine immunogen that leads to a prolonged period without Antiretroviral Treatment and supports the use of HTI vaccine for combination cure strategies for HIV—positive results from the phase 1 clinical study AELIX-002 published in the journal Nature Medicine.

-The peer-review journal Nature published a study on June 1, 2022, that concluded two HIV-specific broadly neutralizing monoclonal antibodies, 3BNC117 and 10-1074, completely suppressed HIV for about 40 weeks in patients who participated in a U.S. government-funded phase 1 clinical trial.
+The peer-reviewed journal Nature published a study on June 1, 20,22 that concluded two HIV-specific broadly neutralizing monoclonal antibodies, 3BNC117 and 10-1074, completely suppressed HIV for about 40 weeks in patients who participated in a U.S. government-funded phase 1 clinical trial.
 The findings suggest that future antibody therapies may offer effective HIV treatment for extended periods without antiretroviral therapy.

 Leronlimab, a CCR5 antagonist IgG4 monoclonal antibody, is designed to bind to C-C chemokine receptor type 5 (CCR5), a protein on the surface of specific immune system cells believed to play a role in numerous disease processes, including HIV.